opencontrol/example-pipelines/output/SI-4.md

 ## SI-4 b
 - All Cloud Foundry EC2 instances will be monitored for attacks and unauthorized connections through Alienvault USM

-Alienvault USM for AWS monitors for attacks and indicators of potential attacks,  unauthorized local, network, and remote connections using  built-in, essential security controls and threat intelligence